-• an ability to read aloud fluently and expressively, including when appropriate verse and prose rhythms;

-an advanced knowledge of vocabulary allowing them not only to connect an unknown word to a known lexical group, but also to interpret a text (see competences 6 and 8);

-- the ability to use a dictionary intelligently, as well as online lexical resources (see competences 6 and 8), and an advanced knowledge of morphology and the principal grammatical structures (see competence 5); - a knowledge of the correspondence between different languages and their respective characteristics (see competences 1 and 2), and an independent learning strategy (see competence 5); - an advanced knowledge of the principal aspects of the cultural area of Latin from antiquity to today, in particular as it affects questions of the contemporary world, including the themes of the pensum (In year 7th the reading is based on the author chosen for the Pensum Europaeum.) (see competences 6 and 8); - an advanced knowledge of certain periods of Roman history, in line with the set texts of the syllabus.
+- an ability to read aloud fluently and expressively, including when appropriate verse and prose rhythms; an advanced knowledge of vocabulary allowing them not only to connect an unknown word to - an advanced knowledge of vocabulary allowing them not only to connect an unknown word to a known lexical group, but also to interpret a text (see competences 6 and 8); - the ability to use a dictionary intelligently, as well as online lexical resources (see competences and and and and an advanced knowledge of morphology and the principal grammatical structures (see competence 5); - a knowledge of the correspondence between different languages and their respective characteristics (see competences 1 and 2), and an independent learning strategy (see competence 5); - an advanced knowledge of the principal aspects of the cultural area of Latin from antiquity to today, in particular as it affects questions of the contemporary world, including the themes of the pensum (In year 7th the reading is based on the author chosen for the Pensum Europaeum.) (see competences 6 and 8); - an advanced knowledge of certain periods of Roman history, in line with the set texts of the syllabus.